 If no quorum is present at the re-convened meeting within 15 minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum.

-The secretary or other person specially appointed by the committee shall keep a full record of proceedings at every general meeting of the Society.Accounts
+The secretary or other person specially appointed by the committee shall keep a full record of proceedings at every general meeting of the Charity.

+Participation in general meetings by electronic means

+(a) A general meeting may be held by suitable electronic means agreed by the trustees in which each participant may communicate with all the other participants.

+(b) Any member participating at a meeting by suitable electronic means agreed by the trustees in which a participant or participants may communicate with all the other participants shall qualify as being present at the meeting.

+(c) Meetings held by electronic means must comply with rules for meetings, including chairing and the taking of minutes and voting by suitable electronic means.

+Accounts

-The financial accounts shall be audited or examined to the extent required by legislation or, if there is no such requirement, scrutinized by a person who is independent of the Committee and then submitted to the members at the Annual General Meeting.
+The financial accounts shall be audited or examined to the extent required by legislation or, if there is no such requirement, scrutinized by a person who is independent of the trustees and then submitted to the members at the Annual General Meeting.

 Alterations to the constitution